National Museum of Natural History, France: Chairs

-The transformation of the Jardin from the medicinal garden of the king to a national public museum of natural history required the creation of twelve chaired positions.
+The transformation of the Jardin ('Garden') from the medicinal garden of the king to a national public museum of natural history required the creation of twelve chaired positions.
 Over the ensuing years the number of Chairs and their subject areas evolved, some being subdivided into two positions and others removed.
-The list of Chairs of the Muséum national d'Histoire naturelle includes major figures in the history of the Natural sciences.
-Early chaired positions were held by Jean-Baptiste Lamarck, René Desfontaines and Georges Cuvier, and later occupied by Paul Rivet, Léon Vaillant and others.
+The list of Chairs of the MNHN includes major figures in the history of the Natural sciences.
+Early chaired positions were held by Jean-Baptiste Lamarck, René Desfontaines, and Georges Cuvier, and later occupied by Paul Rivet, Léon Vaillant, and others.

 In popular culture

+In Jules Verne's 1870 novel, 20,000 Leagues Under The Sea, the story is written in the form of narration from journal entries by Professor Pierre Aronnax, a naturalist from the Paris Museum of Natural History (the name of the museum at the time).

 The Gallery of Palaeontology and Comparative Anatomy and other parts of Jardin des Plantes was a source of inspiration for French graphic novelist Jacques Tardi.
 The gallery appears on the first page and several subsequent pages of Adèle et la bête (Adèle and the Beast; 1976), the first album in the series of Les Aventures extraordinaires d'Adèle Blanc-Sec.
 The story opens with a 136-million-year-old pterodactyl egg hatching, and a live pterodactyl escaping through the gallery glass roof, wreaking havoc and killing people in Paris.
-(The Gallery of Palaeontology and Comparative Anatomy returned the favor by placing a life size cardboard cutout of Adèle and the hatching pterodactyl in a glass cabinet outside the main entrance on the top floor balcony).
+The Gallery of Palaeontology and Comparative Anatomy returned the favour by placing a life size cardboard cutout of Adèle and the hatching pterodactyl in a glass cabinet outside the main entrance on the top floor balcony.

-The Pulitzer Prize–winning novel All the Light We Cannot See, by Anthony Doerr, partially takes place at the natural history museum; the father of the protagonist Marie-Laure works as the chief locksmith of the museum.
+The Pulitzer Prize–winning novel All the Light We Cannot See, by Anthony Doerr, partially takes place at the MNHN; the father of the protagonist Marie-Laure works as the chief locksmith of the museum.
+The story also makes many references to Jules Verne's novel 20,000 Leagues Under the Seas, and the fictional naturalist and narrator Professor Pierre Aronnax.
+Marie-Laure was gifted braille books of the novel by her father.

-Directors of the museum
+Directors of the MNHN

 Alphonse Milne-Edwards, director of the museum at the end of the 19th century.